Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 We will be using one Medaka command, `medaka_consensus`.
 This pipeline will first align the raw reads to the draft assembly, then process this alignment to generate a pileup.
 The pileup is presented to a recurrent neural network in order to produce a consensus sequence.

 Medaka is installed on the AWS instance.
-Look at the help page for `medaka_consensus`:
+Let's take a look at the help page for `medaka_consensus`:

 ~~~
 medaka_consensus -h